6 Parenting Resolutions You Can Keep in 2023

-All of these behaviors get your attention – albeit negative attention.
-I know that may seem silly to think a child would seek out negative attention if they didn’t get positive attention.
+All of these behaviors get your attention–albeit negative attention.
+I know it may seem silly to think a child would seek out negative attention when they don’t get positive attention.
 But the truth is, kids simply want their baskets filled.

 However, you can turn those behaviors around by making a small tweak to the time you already spend with your kids.
 I’m talking kid-centered, intentional, and directly labeled time.

-By intentional, I mean no distractions—put down your phone, don’t answer that email, turn off the show you’re watching.
-Your child is the center of your universe for these 10 minutes and it’s critical you are fully-present for your time with her.
+By intentional, I mean no distractions–put down your phone, don’t answer that email, and turn off the show you’re watching.
+Your child is the center of your universe for these 10 minutes and it’s critical you are fully present for your time with her.

-Note: For Positive Parenting Solutions Members, revisit Session 1 to learn more about Mind, Body and Soul Time and check out the advanced module “The Busy Parents Guide to Mind, Body & Soul Time” for extra help.
+Note: For Positive Parenting Solutions Members, revisit STEP 1 to learn more about MIND, BODY AND SOUL TIME® togetherness, and check out “The Busy Parents Guide to Mind, Body and Soul Time” (under Ultimate Survival Guides) for extra help.

 2. Ensure Your Child Gets Enough Sleep

 Sleep matters…a lot.
 Kids would never admit it, but they need regular bedtimes and plenty of sleep to be at their best.
 These key components to a healthy, calm lifestyle, however, are sometimes the first things we abandon as we celebrate the holiday season–and they’re the most daunting piece to restore in January.

 So how do we back up bedtime from the late hours we’ve grown used to keeping?

 The most effective way to get your kids more sleep is to keep bedtimes early and consistent throughout the week, without much more than a 15-minute difference on the weekends.
 If you give in to a late bedtime once, kids will think the hour on the clock is always up for negotiation.